Zenta Dzividzinska: Photography

 Dzividzinska joined the Riga Photo Club in 1965.
 In that year she held her first solo exhibition, Riga Pantomime, in the main art bookshop of Riga, capital of Latvia.
 The exhibition consisted of black and white photographs that captured the rehearsals and events backstage.
 Between 1968 and 1972 she participated in other local and international photographic exhibitions.
 During this prolific period she became known for images of women carrying out daily activities, such as slaughtering pigs, washing babies, doing laundry and chopping cabbage to ferment, which contrasted with photographs taken in Latvia by men, who generally saw women as sensual objects.
 She was just one of two women in the Riga Photo Club but her work earned the respect of the male members, arguably because she had prints accepted for photo exhibitions overseas, including in Hong Kong, Tokyo, Singapore, Kuala Lumpur, Helsinki and Bordeaux.

 Her work in the 1960s was, however, soon forgotten as she concentrated on design work and stopped exhibiting with the Riga Photo Club.
 Nevertheless, she continued making a collection of documentary photographs under the title House Near the River, recording snapshots of life in her ancestral home, with people engaged in their daily routines.
-Later she returned to live there, together with her husband Juris Tifentals, a painter, who she married in 1969.
+Later she returned to live there, together with her husband Juris Tifentals, a painter, whom she married in 1969.
 Most of the photographs from this collection have never been exhibited.
 A few were first shown in Dzividzinska's second solo exhibition, Black and White, held in Riga in 1999.
 This was followed by another exhibition, called I Don’t Remember a Thing in Riga in 2005.
 Despite these exhibitions, her idiosyncratic, autobiographical style still faced difficulties in being accepted in Latvia.
 However, a collection of her prints was selected for the Norton and Nancy Dodge Collection of Soviet Nonconformist Art at the Zimmerli Art Museum at Rutgers University in New Jersey in the US and, in 2021, an exhibition in Vienna organized by Sophie Thun presented some of her previously undeveloped portraits.